-Clemson quarterback Trevor Lawrence is the hottest name in college sports right now.
-Clemson’s wunderkind became the first true freshman quarterback to start and win a national championship game since Oklahoma?s Jamelle Holieway in 1985.
+Clemson quarterback Trevor Lawrence is one of the hottest names in college sports.
+The Tigers’ wunderkind became the first true freshman quarterback to start and win a national championship game since Oklahoma?s Jamelle Holieway in 1985.
 He dismantled the Alabama Crimson Tide to the tune of 347 passing yards and three touchdowns, which resulted in a 44-16 beatdown in the CFP Championship Game’s latest installment of the Alabama-Clemson rivalry in Santa Clara, California.
 As a sophomore, he’s back in the national title game and STILL hasn’t lost as a starting quarterback in college football.

-Lawrence is already topping 2021 mock drafts after his breakout performance, and if NFL teams aren’t salivating over his arm, accuracy and poise, they probably weren?t watching the game.
+Lawrence was already topping 2021 mock drafts long before his breakout performance, and if NFL teams aren’t salivating over his arm, accuracy and poise, they probably weren?t watching the game.
 He?s been called Peyton Manning “except he?s more athletic with a better arm.”
 He?s everything you dream of in a starting signal caller, and he almost went to the University of Florida.

 Lawrence ultimately chose between head coach Dabo Swinney’s Clemson Tigers and the Georgia Bulldogs, the two schools closest to his hometown of Cartersville, Georgia.
 But can you imagine?
-How much better is Florida this past season with Lawrence throwing passes instead of Feleipe Franks?
-Maybe the Kentucky and Missouri losses turn into wins.
-Maybe UF pounds Georgia followed by Alabama in the SEC Championship game.
+How much better would Florida be if Lawrence was throwing passes instead of Feleipe Franks or Kyle Trask?

 What I also took from his jersey photo: his jersey number.
 Not many great players have come through Gainesville wearing No. 16.
-Wide receiver Freddie Swain wore it last year, but I’m sure he wouldn?t have minded giving it up.
-Sigh, I guess we?ll have to settle for more Feleipe Franks touchdown passes for now.
+Wide receiver Freddie Swain wore it in 2018, but I?m sure he wouldn?t have minded giving it up.
+Sigh, I guess we?ll have to settle for more Kyle Trask touchdown passes for now.